keelancook/mediumish/_posts/2017-08-07-american-churches-we-have-been-here-before-with-immigration.md

 ---
 layout: post
-title: "American churches, we have been here before with immigration."
+title: "American Churches, We have Been Here before with Immigration"
 date: "2017-08-07"
 categories:
   - "home missions"